davif13/supermarket-list-web/README.md

 # :chart_with_upwards_trend: SuperMarket List App

 This is a web application that helps users manage their supermarket list!
 The application was built with React.js, Axios and Styled Components.
-It uses an API to create, retrieve, update and delete the list information (CRUD).
+It uses an API to create, retrieve, update and delete the items in the list (CRUD).

 ## :wrench: Features